philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 And if we wanted to make the columns sortable via a jQuery plugin, we could easily target them:

 {% highlightjs %}
+// select all elements that inherit from %grid-cell
 $("%grid-cell").sortable();
 {% endhighlightjs %}